-The 2016 exemption of $5.45 million matches the exemption for federal estate tax.
-So for deaths in 2016, if you owe one tax, you probably owe both.
-Maine maximum estate tax rate (12%), however, is much lower than the federal estate tax rate (40%).
+For deaths in 2017, Maine taxes only estates worth more than $5.49 million.
+This exemption matches the exemption for federal estate tax.
+So Maine residents that owe one tax, probably owe both.
+However, the Maine maximum estate tax rate (12%) is much lower than the federal estate tax rate (40%).

 For deaths prior to 2016, the personal representative of the estate is required to file a Maine estate tax return, even if no tax was due.

 The state’s estate tax is assessed on the estates of Maine residents, and also on assets that nonresidents owned in Maine, including real estate or other tangible items in the state.